hungcq/knowledge-repo/IT/designing-data-intensive-applications/11-stream-processing.md

     - Hopping window: fixed length, overlap to provide smoothing
     - Sliding window
     - Session window: all events of the same user occur closely in time
-- Stream joins: need to maintain state
+- Stream joins: need to maintain state:
   - Stream-stream (window join):
     - Can be self-join if process related events of one stream
     - Use hash table, drop old event if no matching event from the other stream